 As mentioned in our initial Blog this one is going to introduce you to our ‘Range’.
 We aim to define the different products and to briefly explain the reasons behind and the advantages of the different features.
 Some features are strongly practical whilst others are all about the look and feel – the aesthetics.
 What goes without saying is that the ‘tool’ must do the job.
 But when it looks good too it is this that gives the Myerchin range the edge (pun fully intended) over our competitors.

 The range falls into 3 categories – Fixed Blade, Folding Blade and Multi-Tool.
 Within these ranges there are other features to match the knife to your individual requirements.
 Below is a brief introduction of each type and in this blog we will explore the Fixed Blade in more depth.

 - Fixed Blade – simple, no working mechanism.
 Available with different material and colour handle ‘Scales’ and a ‘plain ground’ or ‘¾ serrated’ Sheep’s Foot blade.
-The fixed blade also comes with a Marlin Spike and leather sheath.
+Additionally the fixed blade also comes with a Marlin Spike and leather sheath.

 - Folding Blade – easy to carry and deploy when needed.
 The Knife Body contains both the blade and Marlin Spike.
 Available with different material and colour handle ‘Scales’ and a ‘plain ground’ or ‘¾ serrated’ Sheep’s Foot blade.
 Provided with a nylon belt/harness sheath.

 - Multi-Tool – a simple economic knife/pliers solution.
 Available with 3 different colour aluminium handle ‘Scales’ Red, Blue & Silver.
 The ‘Sailors Tool’ has a short ‘¾ serrated’ blade and a Marlin Spike which doubles up as the lever handle to the pliers.

 So that is what, but why?
 In this blog we will explore a little more in depth the features, advantages and disadvantages of the Fixed Blade.